gregorias/anki-code-highlighter/README.md

 element.
 To work around this, [see these instructions][1].

-## Refresh & Removal
+## 🗑️ Uninstalling

-This plugin installs its own CSS files into Anki's media folder.
+This add-on installs its own CSS files into Anki’s media folder.
-You need to run some manual steps if you want to delete the plugin
+You need to run some manual steps if you want to fully delete the add-on.

+> [!WARNING]
+> Removing the CSS stylesheet file will remove highlighting from all notes
+> that use that stylesheet.
+> If you want to delete the add-on but keep already highlighted cards, then
+> skip the file removal steps (1, 2, and 3).

+1. Open the add-on’s config, and add or set `"dev-mode"` to `true`.
+2. Restart Anki.
-To remove the plugin, run `Extras/Tools > Delete Greg's Code Highlighter Assets` before deleting the plugin using Anki's internal add-on system.
+3. Run `Extras/Tools > Delete Greg’s Code Highlighter Assets`.
+4. [Delete the add-on.][add-on-client-guide]

 This manual step is necessary until Anki adds [add-on lifecycle hooks][2].

 ## Custom Styles